Looking Beyond the Horizon

 Dr. Abdelrahman Ali Hamouda

-Problem Solving in Endodontic Retreatments; (Surgical VS Non-surgical Approaches)
+Problem Solving in Endodontic Retreatments; (Surgical vs Non-surgical Approaches)

 Endodontic retreatment remains a cornerstone in the management of post-treatment disease, demanding precise diagnosis and evidence-based clinical decision-making.
 The persistence of apical periodontitis is primarily associated with intraradicular infection, extraradicular biofilms, or procedural complications, necessitating a tailored therapeutic approach.